 Much like the Death Guard the base aesthetic of the Iron Warriors is too spartan for the styling of the Chosen in the set.While Cristian Bryne made a utterly gorgeous job of building an army of them in White Dwarf, as chronicled in Will Of Iron, UK White Dwarf 294-296, they just don't push my buttons.
 The cultists don't fit in with Iron Warriors for me, and the Hellbrute is a little too heavy on flesh, although he does look like a huge Oblitorator.

-Picture taken from Team Stormbolter featuring some very nice painting and conversion work.
+Team Stormbolter featuring some very nice painting and conversion work.

 Of all the undivided Legions the Word Bearers have possibly the best fit with the Dark Vengeance set.
 The Lord doesn't quite gel, but otherwise things are spot on, (although they need a few more twisted purity seals etc for my tastes) especially of you promote the Chosen champion to a Dark Apostle with a bit of conversion work.
 The cultists fit nicely too.
 The issue will be, as discussed way up top, how daemons work with the CSM book, as Word Bearers should be amply supported by the denizens of the Warp.
 I'm on the fence about Word Bearers, as the book thumping rubs me the wrong way.

 Image from Jarhead on CoolMiniOrNot

 I remain unsure about the Alpha Legion, and judging by the galleries on CMoN, and elsewhere so does the rest of the community.
 That being said though the Dark Vengeance miniatures have been painted up in their colours for this month's White Dwarf.
 Blue highlighted with green still looks wrong though.